 4. Add flowers

 This is such a pretty vegetable garden design.
 The addition of pots of flowers really makes the space beautiful!
 You can do this when creating your own garden.
-Simply install raised garden beds and place pots full of colourful flowers in the middle of each one.
+Simply install raised garden beds and place pots full of colourful flowers into each one.